Adopted January 2002; Rev. May 2012; Rev. July 2023

 Members of the Board of Trustees are covered by the Library’s Errors and Omissions Policy; including their liability resulting from either institutional or individual lawsuits.

-When a vacancy occurs on the Board of Trustees, it shall be the practice of the Board to solicit viable candidates for the vacancy, keeping in mind the proper geographic, professional and philosophical balance required of such a Board, and present said candidates to the appointing body for them to select from.
+When a vacancy occurs on the Board of Trustees, it shall be the practice of the Board to solicit viable candidates for the vacancy, keeping in mind the proper geographic, professional and philosophical balance required of such a Board, and present said candidates to the appointing body.

 The Director shall maintain a file of all Board Policies for appropriate consultation and distribution as directed by the Board and required by law.

-The Board of Trustees shall be responsible for the hiring of the Library Director, and for ensuring that said Director carries out all of the policies of the Library in an efficient manner, consistent with the laws of the State of Ohio.
-The Board shall conduct yearly performance appraisals of the Library Director, seeking input from the Library staff.
+The Board of Trustees shall be responsible for the hiring of the Library Director, and for ensuring that said Director carries out all of the policies of the in an efficient manner, consistent with the laws of the State of Ohio.
+The Board shall conduct yearly performance appraisals of the Library Director, seeking input from the management.

-The Board of Trustees shall hire a Fiscal Officer and shall conduct yearly performance appraisals of the Fiscal Officer, with input from the Library Director and the Library staff.
+The Board of Trustees shall hire a Fiscal Officer and shall conduct yearly performance appraisals of the Fiscal Officer, with input from the Library Director and the Library management.

-The Board of Trustees shall conduct a self-evaluation at least every other year.
+The Board of Trustees shall conduct a self-evaluation as determined by the Board President.

 The Board shall demand regular reports from the Library Director, the Fiscal Officer and sundry other employees as needed to assure itself that the library is being operated as required by law, and according to guidelines, such as long-range plans, which the Board may devise.